BryanGrandon/Basic-Project/README.md

 ## Temperature Converter.

-The objective is to create a function that is to create a temperature converter for Celsius, Fahrenheit, and Kelvin.
+Create a function that allows to display the temperature in Celsius, Fahrenheit and Kelvin.

 [![JS](/assets/svg/js.svg)](/javascript/06-temperature-converter.js)